-It is Sir Simon Preston (IV) (d. in or before 1575) that we know most about.
-He was a powerful figure, with a long association with the Burgh of Edinburgh as administrator, lord provost, on a number of occasions, and advisor and occasional host to Mary Queen of Scots.
+It is Sir Simon Preston (IV) (d. on or before 1575) that we know most about.
+He was a powerful figure, with a long association with the Burgh of Edinburgh as administrator and, on a number of occasions, lord provost of the city.
+He was also advisor and occasional host to Mary Queen of Scots.

-Did she know about the plot?
-It seems unlikely that she did not, particularly at she had made it clear at Craigmillar that she had wanted rid of Darnley.
+Did she know about the plot which became known as the Craigmillar Bond?
+It seems unlikely that she did not, particularly at she had made it clear at Craigmillar that she had wanted rid of her second husband.

-Within a century the Castle had become “a romantic ruin in the landscape“and in 1949 the Gilmour family entrusted it to state care.
+Within a century it had become “a romantic ruin in the landscape“and in 1949 the Gilmour family entrusted it to state care.

 HOW TO GET TO CRAIGMILLAR CASTLE

-Although there are plenty of parking spaces at the Castle the best way to get there is by bus.
-There are a number of them which leave from the city centre.
+Although there are plenty of parking spaces at the castle, the best way to get there is by bus which leave from the city centre.
 Check out Lothian Buses for details.
 The stop you want is at the Edinburgh Royal Infirmary which makes it easy to find.
-From there it’s only a short walk to the Castle along the path which runs through the hospital grounds.
+From there it’s only a short walk to the castle along the path which runs through the hospital grounds.